defeat the enemy, strongholds and spiritual warfare

 Financial Basics #4: Business Expenses

 Stef: You touched on payroll.
 Let’s say someone got started and has their first five coaching clients.
-They are pulling in $1K a month.
+They are pulling in $1,000 a month.
 Talking about paying ourselves gets very confusing.
 What does paying yourself look like?
 What’s the threshold to decide if it’s worth pulling that thousand out?

 Hilary: Money earned by your business is in your business account.
 That’s not your money.

 Don’t pay personal expenses from your business account.
-Move it to your personal account first.
+Move it to your account first.
 You will owe income tax on that amount.

 Financial Basics #5: Payroll

 Hilary: The right time to start thinking about payroll is when you bring on employees.
-Some of you are terrified of having employees or don’t need them and just want to go with 1099 contractors.
+Some of you are terrified of having employees or don’t need them and want to go with 1099 contractors.
 That can work for a while, but it gets into subjective conversations about what works best for your business.

-If your business takes in $250K a year and you are not on payroll, you might be flagging yourself for an audit.
+If your business takes in $250,000 a year and you are not on payroll, you might be flagging yourself for an audit.
 Payroll forces you to pay payroll taxes – employer/employee taxes you owe the government.
 Every time money changes hands, the IRS taxes it – sales tax, gift tax, income tax, etc.

-The other thing payroll does is it allows you to maximize your deferrals into a 401K.
-As soon as you have employees, you can start a 401K.
-It is kind of expensive and we’re jumping the gun a bit because there are other startup accounts I’d start before that.
+Payroll also allows you to maximize your deferrals into a 401 (k).
+You can start a 401 (k) when you have employees.
+It is expensive, and we’re jumping the gun a bit because there are other startup accounts I’d begin to before that.

 Financial Basics #6: Outsourcing